ihni/yuzupayroll/docs/code/models.md

 # Models

 ## Purpose
-They act as data containers which represent the core tables, each class contains a **to_dict()** to easily index the data from them
+They act as data containers which represent the core tables.

+Each model includes a **to_dict()** method to serialize its attributes into a format suitable for raw SQL execution, especially for INSERT and UPDATE operations without an ORM.

 ## Main models
 - Employee